TimboKZ/caltech_samaritan/README.md

    `teleop_twist_keyboard teleop_twist_keyboard.py`. *There is a better tool* described in the next section, but it requires [pynput](https://pypi.org/project/pynput/) Python package to be installed (and available to ROS).

+4. Robot navigation is handled using the standard ROS navigation stack, namely `move_base`, so make sure you have that installed.
+Additionally, [DWA local planner](http://wiki.ros.org/dwa_local_planner) is used, which can be installed via `apt` as `ros-kinetic-dwa-local-planner`.

-4. The scripts in this repo are written in Python 2.7 (default version for ROS Kinetic).
+5. The scripts in this repo are written in Python 2.7 (default version for ROS Kinetic).
 Packages [pynput](https://pypi.org/project/pynput/), [numpy](http://www.numpy.org/) are required for Python scripts to work.